loco-rs/loco/docs-site/content/docs/the-app/mailers.md

 This will enqueue a mail delivery job.
 The action is instant because the delivery will be performed later in the background.

 ## Mailer Configuration
 Configuration for mailers is done in the `config/[stage].toml` file.
-The default configuration is:
+Here is the default configuration:

 ```toml
 # Mailer Configuration.